wxy20850606/wxy20850606.github.io/content/posts/2025/07/breaking-the-babit-of-being-yourself.md

 behind every addiction, there is some memorized emotion that is driving the behavior.

-closing and evern eliminating the gap between who we are and who we present to the world is likely the greatest challenge we are face in life. whether we term this living authentically, conquering ourselves, or having people "get" us or accept us fro who we are, this is something that most of us desire. changing -closing the gap- must from within.
+closing and even eliminating the gap between who we are and who we present to the world is likely the greatest challenge we are face in life. whether we term this living authentically, conquering ourselves, or having people "get" us or accept us for who we are, this is something that most of us desire. changing -closing the gap- must from within.

 energy can't be created or destroyed. it can only be transferred or transformed.

 you'll be going into the operating system of the subconscious and bringing all that data and those instructions into your conscious awareness, to turly see where those urges and proclivities that have taken control of your life are located. you become conscious of your unconscious self.

-when we close the gap, we release the energy that was once used to produce it. with that energy, we now have the ral material we can use to create a new life.
+when we close the gap, we release the energy that was once used to produce it. with that energy, we now have the raw material we can use to create a new life.

 when you liberate the body from the chains of an emotional dependency, you will feel uplifted and inspried.

-think about how much of your creative energy is tied up in guilt, judgment, fear or anxiety related to people and experiences from your past. imagine how much good you could do by converting any destructive energy to productive energy. contemplate what you could accomplish if you weren;t focused on survival, but instead worked to create out of positive intentions.
+think about how much of your creative energy is tied up in guilt, judgment, fear or anxiety related to people and experiences from your past. imagine how much good you could do by converting any destructive energy to productive energy. contemplate what you could accomplish if you weren't focused on survival, but instead worked to create out of positive intentions.

-meditating will help you peel away some of the layers, remove sone of the masks you've worn. both of those things have blocked the flow of that grand intelligence within you. as a result of shedding those layers, you will become transparent. you are transparent when how you appear is who you are. and when you live your life that way, you will experience a state of gratitude, of elevated joy, which i believe is our natural state of being. as you do this, you begin to move out of the past so that you can set your sights on the future.
+meditating will help you peel away some of the layers, remove some of the masks you've worn. both of those things have blocked the flow of that grand intelligence within you. as a result of shedding those layers, you will become transparent. you are transparent when how you appear is who you are. and when you live your life that way, you will experience a state of gratitude, of elevated joy, which i believe is our natural state of being. as you do this, you begin to move out of the past so that you can set your sights on the future.

 you feel happy and whole. you no longer rely on the external world to define you. the elevated emotions you are feeling are unconditional. nobody else and no event can make you feel that way. you are happy and feel inspired just becuase of who you are.